curiosityr0ver/server-url-shortener/README.md

 > - Local (Without Docker): `http://localhost:8080`
 > - Production (Render): `https://your-app.onrender.com`

-> **Note:** All endpoints support CORS and can be accessed from any frontend application.
+> **Note:** All endpoints support CORS.
+By default, CORS is configured to allow requests from `http://localhost:5173` (for local frontend development).
+This can be configured via the `CORS_ALLOWED_ORIGINS` environment variable.

 ### 🔓 Public Endpoints (No Authentication Required)